Hornbill-Docs/hdoc-library/README.md

   npm install hdoc-tools -g

-To preview the documentation in a browser, you can open a terminal window and run the dev preview server with the command `hdoc serve` and in a local browser go to the url `http://localhost:3000`
+To preview the documentation in a browser, you can open a terminal window and run the dev preview server with the command `hdoc serve`.
+When the local server is running, in a local browser navigate to the URL: `http://localhost:3000`